FREE U.S. SHIPPING ON ALL POSTER ORDERS — MUSEUM-QUALITY PRINTS

 What happened to ATOMIC in 1994?

 In 1994, ATOMIC faced insolvency due to a costly transition to cap ski construction, market pressures, and failure to capitalize on the snowboard boom.
 In November 1994, the Finnish company Amer Sports (which also owns Salomon, Wilson, and Arc'teryx) acquired ATOMIC, saving it from collapse.
-Under new ownership, ATOMIC refocused on innovation and racing, eventually reclaiming its position among the world's largest ski manufacturers.
+Under new ownership, ATOMIC refocused on innovation and racing, eventually reclaiming its position as one of the world's largest ski manufacturers.

 What are the most collectible vintage ATOMIC skis?